sanamummer/fps-example-repo/src/proposals/arbitrum/README.md

     is executed by the L2 Timelock, ArbitrumProposal simulates the L1 settlement by calling the L1 Timelock using the Bridge as the sender to schedule the proposal.
 Finally, the proposal is executed on L1 and if the target is an L2 contract, the calldata is retrievable from the logs and it's executed on L2, which can be either Arbitrum One or Arbitrum Nova.

+### Examples

+We have developed two examples to illustrate how an Arbitrum proposal can be created and simulated using FPS.
+The first example is a proposal to upgrade the WETH Gateway contract on L2, while the second example is a proposal to upgrade the WETH Gateway contract on L1.
+Both examples inherit from the ArbitrumProposal.
+The only distinction between the two examples is the execution layer and target contracts.

+-   `run`: This function is automatically called when running the proposal using `forge script`.
+It is essential to override the FPS run function to create the forks.
+The primary fork should always be the L2 fork, as it's where the proposal is submitted, and the secondary fork should be the L1 fork.
+We also set the governor address here.
+All the above functions and the ones described below are called from the `run` function, and FPS provides environment variables to skip any of them if needed.

+-   `deploy`: function used to deploy the contracts needed for the proposal.
+In this case, the WETH Gateway contract is deployed on L2.
+We also deploy the GAC that will be used to upgrade the WETH Gateway contract, but this is not necessary if the GAC is pre-deployed.
+-   `build`: function used to build the final proposal actions.
+Foundry is leveraged to record the actions, so plain Solidity code is used for building the actions.
+-   `validate`: function called after simulation to ensure that the proposal is valid.
+This function checks the proposal's state after the simulation and ensures that the actions built in the `build` function apply the expected changes.
+-   `getCalldata`: function used to generate the calldata for submitting the proposal.
+It's not necessary to override this function, as it's already implemented in the GovernorOzProposal contract.

+When running a proposal through the `forge script`, FPS calls all the functions described above in the following order: `deploy`, `build`, `simulate`, `validate`, and `getCalldata` to ensure the proposal is valid and can be submitted to the Governor.
+The calldata is printed to the console, and the contracts deployed in the `deploy` function can be broadcasted to the network if needed.

+Integration test suites can be integrated with proposal lifecycle simulation to ensure the protocol remains safe and functional after the proposal is executed.

+## Overview

+The FPS streamlines the proposal creation process by eliminating the need for manual testing configuration and calldata crafting.
+The proposal is created in a declarative manner using Solidity.
+Calldata is programmatically generated and can be easily retrieved.
+Prior to on-chain submission, each proposal undergoes testing against the Arbitrum Integration Test Suite in a mainnet forked environment to ensure it fu\nctions as intended and is safe to execute.
+CI can be used to streamline the process even more.
+Additionally, this framework allows testing not only of governance proposals but also of their associated deployment scripts.
+After the full lifecycle simulation and testing, the proposal can be submitted to the Governor with the code assurance that the proposal is valid and safe to execute.
+Using FPS the steps 3, 4 and 5 of the current Arbitrum proposal creation process can be combined into a single step.